Citizen Police Academy

-The Citizen Police Academy is an educational citizen-involved activity designed by the Olivette, Creve Coeur, Des Peres, Frontenac, and Town & Country Police Departments.
-The goal of this academy is promote understanding between the community's residents and its police officers regarding their respective needs and problems.
+The Citizen Police Academy is an educational citizen-involved activity designed by the Olivette, Kirkwood, Chesterfield, Creve Coeur, Des Peres, Frontenac, Ladue, and Town & Country Police Departments.
+The goal is to promote understanding between the community's residents and its police officers regarding their respective needs and problems.
 By promoting this relationship, citizens and police can work together to make the community a safer place to live.

 Curriculum and Learning Outcomes

 Several areas of police training will be covered during the 9-week Academy.
 Role-playing scenarios will be used to reinforce the learning process and give participants a chance to experience some "real life" police situations.
 Finally, applicants will be afforded the opportunity to ride along with police officers to observe firsthand the daily challenges faced by police officers.